niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

 {cite:t}`eaton_remote_2024` provides an excellent exploration of the evidence for and against the use of remote proctoring, so I *highly* recommend reading it thoroughly.
 Here, I will briefly summarize the key points of discussion.
-With respect to deterrence of cheating, many studies split students into "proctored" vs. "unproctored" groups and evaluate student grades across groups.
+With respect to *deterrence* of cheating, many studies split students into "proctored" vs. "unproctored" groups and evaluate student grades across groups.
-Many of these studies find lower grades in the "proctored" group, a result which is commonly interpreted as evidence of deterrence.
+Many of these studies find lower grades in the "proctored" group, a result which is commonly interpreted as evidence of deterrence of cheating (though additional test anxiety could also be a contributing factor to lower performance).
+With respect to *detection* of cheating, while many remote proctoring services *claim* to be effective at catching cheating, the (*very* few) studies that stress-tested them found that remote proctoring services don't seem to actually be very effective, at least not if students have some reasonable technical know-how (or *know* someone with technical know-how) {cite:p}`burgess_watching_2022,bergmans_efficacy_2021`.

 ```{glossary}
 Detection